 Winter Wonders, Brussels, Belgium

-Open from the end of November to the beginning of January, Brussels’ winter festival, Plaisirs d’Hiver, is home to 200 stalls.
+Open from the end of November to the beginning of January, Brussels’ winter festival, Plaisirs d’Hiver, is home to over 200 stalls.
 Some sell gifts, while others serve classic Belgium beers, waffles, and cones brimming with fries.
 The market stretches for a mile and a half and is located behind the church of St. Catherine.
 And if you find the whole experience a bit overwhelming, there are guided tours of the market for English speakers.

 Advent, Zagreb, Croatia